railsware/mailtrap-php/src/Bridge/Laravel/README.md

 })->purpose('Send Template Mail');
 ```

-After that just call this CLI command, and it will send your template email
+After that, just call this CLI command, and it will send your template email
 ```bash
 php artisan send-template-mail
 ```